 To begin sectioning, turn the saw on with the otolith raised above the blade (specimen arm in the up position).
-Do not start the saw while the otolith is resting on the blade.
+Do not start the saw while the otolith is resting on the blade as it could damage the otolith and/or the blade.
 Gently lower the otolith onto the turning blade and begin sectioning.
-Depending on the species, size of the otolith, weight, and saw speed, it can take anywhere from 30 seconds to several minutes to cut through the otolith (Figure 3.14).
+Depending on the species, size of the otolith, weight, and saw speed, it can take anywhere from 30 seconds to several minutes to cut through the otolith (Figure 3.16).

-Figure 3.14.
+Figure 3.16.
 First transverse cut of a whole mounted otolith.

 It is practical to cut three or four sections from the otolith to ensure a section that includes the core.
-When the blade has passes through the otolith and begins to cut the glass slide, lift the specimen arm off the blade and advance the saw blade through the core (Figure 3.15).
-Sections are generally cut in 0.5 mm (500 um) increments.
-However, this can be altered depending on the species (Section 5.0).
+When the blade passes through the otolith and begins to cut the glass slide, lift the specimen arm off the blade and advance the saw blade through the core (Figure 3.17).

+Sections are generally cut in 0.5-mm (500um) increments.
+However, this thickness can be altered depending on the species (see Section 5.0 for specific recommendations).